(If you would like to post a comment about anything in this page, go to the Club Talk Room of the Members' Area)

 The descendants of Ursula are the senior line today.
 It is, of course, an ancient and well established Scottish practice that a woman can succeed to the representation of a House in that she does not lose her maiden name on marriage, and there is no reason why her children may not take her maiden name and continue the representation in their line.

-Her eldest grandson, Timothy Michael Herbert Fawcett Wood, is the hereditary Chief of Clan Wood.
+Her eldest grandson, the late Timothy Michael Herbert Fawcett Wood (1952-2017), 19th hereditary Chief of Clan Wood, is succeeded by his son Joseph John Hugh Fawcett Wood of Largo.

 The Wood family Mausoleum